pcanas/ada-project-oejp/README-ML1.md

 # A list of internal milestones up until project milestone 2

-- [x] Decide on the tasks and duties of each of the members of the group.
+- [ ] Decide on the tasks and duties of each of the members of the group.
-- [x] Find a resource that allows us plot an accurate map of Chicago, including a division per ZIP Code.
+- [ ] Find a resource that allows us plot an accurate map of Chicago, including a division per ZIP Code.
 This is of vital importance in order to succeed in our map plots, which we believe are crucial for the analysis.
-- [x] Find out the differences between different inspection types (Canvass, License, etc.) and different types of establishments.
+- [ ] Find out the differences between different inspection types (Canvass, License, etc.) and different types of establishments.
-- [x] Gather from external sources as much supporting information as possible, in order to enrich the analysis.
+- [ ] Gather from external sources as much supporting information as possible, in order to enrich the analysis.
 This includes the average income per zone in Chicago, a more accurate segmentation of the type of business (e.g.: for restaurants, we could divide them in Italian, Japanese, Mexican or state owned versus privately owned, etc.), or locations of main tourist attractions, among others.
-- [x] Pre-process the provided dataset in order to solve potential NULL values, duplicate inspection reports, or other inconsistent data.
+- [ ] Pre-process the provided dataset in order to solve potential NULL values, duplicate inspection reports, or other inconsistent data.
-- [x] Extract interesting information from the Violations column.
+- [ ] Extract interesting information from the Violations column.
-- [x] Plot and analyze different relations between columns to give us an indication of which of the research questions we can take on.
+- [ ] Plot and analyze different relations between columns to give us an indication of which of the research questions we can take on.
-- [ ] ~~Once we have a better idea of the opportunities and limitations of the corpus, discuss narrative of the data story.~~
+- [ ] Once we have a better idea of the opportunities and limitations of the corpus, discuss narrative of the data story.

-# A list of internal milestones up until project milestone 3

-- [ ] Perform data analysis in order to obtain a complete research of the questions proposed for our project.
-- [ ] Once considered all the opportunities and limitations of the corpus, discuss the narrative to follow for our project.
-- [ ] Based on our findngs, discuss whether to go for a data story or a report.
-- [ ] Iterate through the final document to obtain the best possible results/analysis.

 # Questions for TAs

-No questions :)
+- Is there any other popular source to find the map coordinates of regions, such as the per-state USA map used in the tutorials?
+- What is a good scope of the project?
+Are we proposing too many different questions, should we just focus on a particular aspect of the dataset...?
+- Are we fulfilling the "social good" requirement?
+- Are the analysis tools studied until now enough to achieve a relevant analysis, or should we research on more complex methods or concepts not covered during the course?